 Our population was mainly masculine with 58 men for a population of 63 individuals.
 The mean age was 62 years.
-A quarter of these patients interrupted their antiplatelet treatment without medical advice and 12.9% experienced ST in the context of systemic inflammation based on elevated CRP (Table 1).
+A quarter of these patients interrupted their antiplatelet treatment without medical advice and 12.9% experienced ST in the context of systemic inflammation based on elevated CRP.

-Table I. Context of stent thrombosis
+Table.
+Context of stent thrombosis

 Context of stent thrombosis Percentage of patients

-Poor therapeutic adherence 24.2%
+Poor therapeutic adherence 24.2 %

-Dependent individuals 3.2%
+Dependent individuals 3.2 %

-Biological inflammatory syndrome 12.9%
+Biological inflammatory syndrome 12.9 %

-Resistance to Clopidogrel 3.2%
+Resistance to Clopidogrel 3.2 %

-Urgent surgery 1.6%
+Urgent surgery 1.6 %

 Very late stent thrombosis was the commonest presentation, followed by subacute onset.
 Most cases showed as STEMI with 40% of patients presenting with various degrees of heart failure.
-The LAD was frequently the culprit artery and a third of the angiograms revealed associated stent restenosis (Table 2).
+The LAD was frequently the culprit artery and a third of the angiograms revealed associated stent restenosis.

-Table 2.
-Clinical presentation and angiographic findings of stent thrombosis
+Tableau 2.
+Clinical presentation and angiographic findings ofstent thrombosis.

-Variable Percentage of patients

 Timing of stent thrombosis according to the ARC definition

 Acute 18%

 Subacute 24%

 Late 14%

 Very late 44%

 Clinical presentation

 ST segment elevation myocardial infarction 87%

 Non ST segment elevation myocardial infarction 8%

 Unstable angina 5%

 Uncomplicated coronary syndrome 60%

 Cardiogenic shock 27%

 Pulmonary edema 8%

 Moderate manifestations of heart failure 7%

 Angiographic presentation

 Left main thrombosis 1%

 LAD thrombosis 59%

 Circumflex thrombosis 13%

 Right coronary thrombosis 27%

 Associated stent restenosis 33%

 There was no uniform therapeutic strategy and both balloon and stent angioplasty were performed according to patients characteristics.
-The Average time to coronary angioplasty was 147 minutes.
-Thromboaspiration was used in 41.3% of procedures and administration of GP2B3A was the common denominator of 69.4% of angioplasties.
+Thromboaspirationwas used in 41.3% of procedures and administration of GP2B3A was the common denominator of 69.4% of angioplasties.
 Angiographic success reached 86.7% but TIMI flow was optimal in only 75% of cases.
 After PCI, heart failure was the most common complication.
 Major bleeding occurred in 3% of cases, therefore the use of anti GP2B3A treatment did not seem to significantly increase the risk of life threatening hemorrhage.
 9.5% of our patients died in hospital following their stent thrombosis, this percentage rose to 18% after a year of follow-up.
-Amongst the survivors, 29.5% were re-hospitalized mostly for ischemic heart disease symptoms and 8% of them had redo stent thrombosis (Table 3).
+Amongst the survivors, 29.5% were re-hospitalized mostly for ischemic heart disease symptoms and 8% of them had redo stent thrombosis.

 Table 3.
-Treatment and outcomes of stent thrombosis
+Treatment and outcomes of stent thrombosis.

-Variable Percentage of patients

-Therapeutic strategy
+Therapeutic strategy 147

+Average time to coronary angioplasty (minutes) 41.3%

-Thromboaspiration 41.3%
+Thromboaspiration 45.9%

-Ballon angioplasty 45.9%
+Ballon angioplasty 34.4%

-Stent angioplasty 34.4%
+Stent angioplasty 69.4%

-Use of GP2B3A inhibitors 69.4%
+Use of GP2B3A inhibitors

-Result
+Result 77.4%

-Clinical improvement 77.4%
+Clinical improvement 86.8%

-Angiographic success 86.8%
+Angiographic success 10%

-TIMI flow = 0 10%
+TIMI flow = 0 3%

-TIMI flow = 1 3%
+TIMI flow = 1 12%

-TIMI flow = 2 12%
+TIMI flow = 2 75%

-TIMI flow = 3 75%
+TIMI flow = 3

-In hospital morbidity
+In hospital morbidity 3%

-Major bleeding 3%
+Major bleeding 9%

-Minor bleeding 9%
+Minor bleeding

 Heart failure symptoms 39.6%

 Deterioration of ejection fraction 35%

 Short and long term prognosis

 In hospital mortality 9.5%

 One year mortality 18%

 Rehospitalization and stent thrombosis recurrence

 Rehospitalization 29.5%

 Recurrence of stent thrombosis 8%